Malaga Raisin ice cream

 Admittedly, alcohol and ice cream is not a mix that pleases everyone – if so, just give this recipe a pass and make something else.
 Myself, however, am very fond of the aromatic sensations this adult combination can bring.
 And given how little (proportionally speaking) alcohol you will add, your ice cream shouldn’t induce anyone to drunkenness.

 Malaga wine is a sweet, fortified dessert wine from Spain.
 To give you a rough idea, it basically falls within the same category as the Portuguese Madeira and Port wines.
-But Malaga wine has a distinct aromatic flavour of its own, both fierce and rich and very pleasing on the palate (at least if you, le me, are fond of this kind of wines …).
+But Malaga wine has a distinct aromatic flavour of its own, both fierce and rich and very pleasing on the palate (at least if you, like me, are fond of this kind of wines …).

 For those interested in food history, it is worth noting that the Màlaga province in Andalusia in Spain counts as one of the very oldest known wine-producing parts of Europe – enjoy your Malaga wine with appropriate historic awe 😉 .